webix-hub/docs/data/api/refs/ui.richtext.md

 - api/link/ui.richtext_isvisible.md - checks whether the view is visible
 - api/link/ui.richtext_mapevent.md - routes events from one object to another
 - api/link/ui.richtext_reconstruct.md - rebuilds the layout
-- api/ui.richtext_refresh.md -
+- api/ui.richtext_refresh.md - repaints richtext editor
 - api/link/ui.richtext_removeview.md - removes view from layout-like component
 - api/link/ui.richtext_resize.md - adjusts the view to a new size
 - api/link/ui.richtext_resizechildren.md - resizes all children of the calling component
-- api/ui.richtext_setvalue.md -
+- api/ui.richtext_setvalue.md - sets a new value for the richeditor control
 - api/link/ui.richtext_show.md - makes the component visible
 - api/link/ui.richtext_showbatch.md - makes visible those elements which parameter 'batch' is set to the specified name
 - api/link/ui.richtext_ui.md - allows creating new ui, the id of which will be locked in the parent id space